-If more of a tree form is preferred in your garden this can be achieved by very little pruning.
+If more of a tree form is preferred in your garden, this can be achieved by very little pruning.
 But form is not the only aspect that makes the Crimson Queen Japanese maple popular.
-The top reason is its namesake boldly bright crimson colors the tree’s lacy leaves and flowing branches it maintains throughout the growing season.
+The top reason is its namesake boldly bright crimson colors, the tree’s lacy leaves, and flowing branches it maintains throughout the growing season.
 This maple starts out in the spring with dark green leaves trimmed in red and turns to an amazing crimson color the will stay until the fall.

-Japanese maples are not trees that requires a lot of maintenance.
+Japanese maples are not trees that require a lot of maintenance.
 Watering is important when initially planted during the first growing season.
 After that watering will only be necessary during a long hot summer.

-So with the grace and elegance of the Crimson Queen Japanese maple you are sure to find a place in your gardens or even in a container on your patio for such a spectacular specimen.
+So with the grace and elegance of the Crimson Queen Japanese maple, you are sure to find a place in your gardens or even in a container on your patio for such a spectacular specimen.

 Actual size: 2.5′ Height x 10″ Width